wanchain/go-wanchain/README.md

 ## WANChain Go

-prerequisition: Docker
+Requirement: Docker

-For develop wanchain: after git clone this repo, run dev_setup.sh, and in running docker container, run /wanchain/chainbatch.sh to start wanchain
+1. For wanchain: git clone this repo, then run dev_setup.sh.
+   In docker container, run /wanchain/chainbatch.sh to start wanchain

-For develop other tools with wanchain,for example: wanwallet or wanchain explorer , just run release_mkimg.sh and then run a docker container: docker run -d wanchainrelease
+2. For other tools in wanchain such as wanwallet or wanchain explorer, just run release_mkimg.sh and then run a docker container: docker run -d wanchainrelease